Access & Innovation

 In the village of Gegema, Solomon Islands, health worker takes blood samples for rapid diagnostic tests. © Global Fund / John Rae

-The region needs a better view of the pipeline of innovations and a clearer understanding of how the suite of existing and new commodities can support the region’s malaria response.
-Unless some of the key access and regulatory bottlenecks are addressed, there will be delays in the registration of game-changing innovations and missed opportunities to detect and treat remaining cases.
+But several barriers stand in the way.
+The region needs a better view of the pipeline of innovations and a clearer understanding of how existing and new commodities can support its malaria response.
+Unless physical and regulatory bottlenecks are eased, adoption of these new tools will be delayed, slowing down the prevention, detection and treatment of new cases.

-APLMA facilitates partnerships to sustain access to new and existing tools to prevent malaria, tests to detect malaria, and treatments to cure malaria.
-Our work is also focused on ensuring medicine quality and anchoring to Universal Health Coverage.
+APLMA facilitates partnerships to sustain access to new and existing tools to prevent, detect and treat malaria.
+We also focus on ensuring countries in the region have access to quality medicine and strive to provide universal health coverage.

-A health innovation series that gathers Senior Officials from Asia Pacific, National Regulatory Authorities, manufacturers of malaria commodities and global health partners to discuss existing and new tools and strategies to advance both health security and malaria elimination in the region.
+This series of webinars gathers senior government officials and regulators from around the Asia-Pacific with manufacturers of malaria commodities and global health partners to discuss tools, innovations and strategies for advancing health security and eliminating malaria from the region.<br>

 Vector Control Platform for Asia Pacific

 Jointly created in 2018 by APLMA and Unitaid, VCAP offers the latest information on tools for controlling mosquito populations and how they are being deployed around the region to eradicate malaria and dengue.<br>

 Regional Regulatory Partnership for Malaria Elimination (RRPME)

 The RRPME is a capacity-building platform where national regulators can strengthen regional collaboration and share information on best practice with technical agencies, academics, donors, product development partnerships, and policy experts.<br>